Skip to content

 New Blog Banner Image

-Laura SeedsJuly 31, 2024,02:087 min read
+Laura Seeds7/31/24 2:08 PM7 min read

 Consulting the Data: Learning Analytics Pathways for Schools

 Schools and approaches to education have seen dramatic shifts with the rise of technology.
 Traditionally, the classroom and learning structure was made up of a chalkboard, stationary front-facing desks, and a teacher instructing from the front of the room.
-Classrooms followed this structure for generations, that is, until the rise of the technological age began to shake up the way we do things in business and our daily lives.
+Classrooms followed this structure for generations until the rise of the technological age began to shake up the way we do things in business and our daily lives.
 To quote Hanan Sharif and Amara Atif in their article published earlier this year, “The rise of the digital age has precipitated a transformative process that has generated many opportunities… During this ongoing development, a novel and rapidly growing discipline has surfaced that possesses the capacity to fundamentally transform the entirety of the educational landscape: learning analytics”.

 What are Learning Analytics?